Kloudless/meeting-scheduler/README.md

 });
 ```

-This is useful to make additional requests to the Kloudless API for you app with
+This can be useful for making additional requests to the Kloudless API
-the connected calendar account.
+with your app (connected to the calendar account).

 ### Edit Meeting Window

-To edit a meeting window, you need to provide both the accountToken and
+To edit a Meeting Window, you need to provide both the accountToken and
 meetingWindowId, which are all returned from the `submitMeetingWindow` event
 when a user creates a Meeting Window from the Setup View.